 The rationale behind the grant of bail is in respect to upholding one's right to personal liberty.
-This is derived from the cardinal principle of the presumption of innocence as enshrined under Article 28 (3) of the Constitution of the Republic of Uganda.
-This principle was emphasized in the case of Abindi Ronald and Anor v Uganda Miscellaneous Criminal Application No. 0020 of 2016.
+This is especially the product of the presumption of innocence as protected under Article 28 (3) of the Constitution of the Republic of Uganda.
+This was emphasized in the case of Abindi Ronald and Anor v Uganda Miscellaneous Criminal Application No. 0020 of 2016

-"Under Article 28 (3) of the Constitution of the Republic of Uganda, every person is presumed innocent until proved guilty or pleads guilty.
+"Under Article 28 (3) of the Constitution of the Republic of Uganda, every person spresumed innocent until proved guilty or pleads guilty.
 Consequently, an accused person should not be kept on remand unnecessarily before trial."

-Therefore, a bail applicant must not be deprived of his/her freedom unnecessarily or as merely punishment where they have not been proved guilty by a competent court of law.
+A bail applicant must not be deprived of his/her freedom unnecessarily or as merely punishment where they have not been proved guilty by a competent court of law.